Old Fashioned Sure-Jell Strawberry Freezer Jam Recipe

 - Wash and dry jars.

-- Crush strawberries.
+- Crush strawberries to equal 4 cups of crushed berries.
 You can use a blender and pulse them until they reach your desired consistency or use a potato masher.
+You can crush them as much as you'd like, leaving small or large bits of berry.
 Once mashed place them in a large bowl.
-You can crush them as much as you'd like, leaving small or large bits of berry.

 - Pour sugar and pectin into a saucepan.
 Mix.